Riduidel/rrss2imap/README.md

 ### Running the tests

-Automated tests can be run with `cargo test`
+Automated tests can be run with `cargo test`.
+Coverage is done thanks to [tarpaulin](https://github.com/xd009642/tarpaulin).
+Coverage is also computed during pull requests runs

 ## Built With